 ‘It is easy to use.
 It’s very intuitive once you learn the basics, but I’d argue that it’s hard to learn the basics without someone being there to teach you.
 I had to ask a lot of questions to get my head around a few of the key concepts, and I just couldn’t have done that if I’d been learning from a video tutorial or a book,’ was the feedback from one attendee.

 People on the course all said that they were glad they attended a practical training course as it helped build their confidence, and everyone went away feeling that they could put something together by themselves that will look a lot more appealing that their old documents.

-If you would like to boost your document design skills, why not sign up for our 2-day InDesign course, running 1st-2nd May 2019.
+If you would like to boost your document design skills, why not sign up for our 2-day InDesign course.
 To find out what the course covers please visit the InDesign course page.